enternal-L/AITA-Classifier/README.md

 # AITA Classifier

-AITA subreddit classifier, rant us your stories and we will tell if you're ATA or NTA!
+AITA subreddit classifier, rant us your stories and we will tell if you ATA or NTA!

 ---